MuttiD/bikers-road-trip/README.md

 - __The Shop Page__

   - This page will allow the user to be able to order some of the outfits used for thousands of motor riders in the world.
-  - They will be required to specify quantities and submit their query in the email provided, so that the organizers will be able to process their orders and dispach their products.
+  - They will be required to specify quantities and submit them to the cart (educational purposes only) so that the organizers will be able to process their orders and dispach their products.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)